Haitian art

-Haitian art is a complex tradition, reflecting African roots with strong Indigenous, American and European aesthetic and religious influences.
+Haitian art is a complex tradition, reflecting African, Indigenous, American and European aesthetic and religious influences.
 It is an important expression of Haitian culture and history.

 Many artists cluster in "schools" of painting, such as the Cap-Haïtien school, which features depictions of daily life in the city, the Jacmel School, which reflects the steep mountains and bays of that coastal town, or the Saint-Soleil School, which is characterized by abstracted human forms and is heavily influenced by "Vaudou" symbolism.

 Painting

 Centre d’Art

 The Centre d'Art is an art center, school and gallery located in Port-au-Prince, Haiti.
 It was founded in 1944 by American watercolorist DeWitt Peters and several prominent Haitians from the intellectual and cultural circles including: Maurice Borno, Andrée Malebranche, Albert Mangonès, Lucien Price, and Georges Remponeau.
-Popular artists of this movement often were influenced by vaudou and include: André Pierre, Hector Hippolyte, Castera Bazile, Wilson Bigaud and Rigaud Benoit.
+Popular artists of this movement often were influenced by vaudou and include: André Pierre, Hector Hyppolite, Castera Bazile, Wilson Bigaud and Rigaud Benoit.

 Haitian art is a type of artwork often characterized by vivid colors, spatial composition and spontaneity of painting.

 By the mid 1950s, Haitian naïve art was firmly established, and other institutions began to emerge, such as the Foyer des Arts Plastiques (1950) and the Galerie Brochette (1956).

 Saint Soleil School

-Saint Soleil School, also known as "Movement Saint-Soleil" was founded in 1973 as a rural arts community called Soisson-la-Montagne, in Pétion-Ville, Haiti.
+Saint Soleil School, also known as "Movement Saint-Soleil", was founded in 1973 as a rural arts community called Soisson-la-Montagne, in Pétion-Ville, Haiti.
 This community was started by Jean-Claude Garoute and Maud Robart and they encouraged the academic study of painting, as well as maintaining influence by vaudou.
 Saint Soleil art is characterized by abstract human forms and the heavy influence of vaudou symbolism.

 After Saint Soleil School disbanded, five remaining members of the school were renamed "Cinq Soleil" and include: Levoy Exil, Prosper Pierre Louis, Louisiane Saint Fleurant, Dieuseul Paul, Denis Smith.

 A second generation member is Magda Magloire, the daughter of Louisiane Saint Fleurant.